Bjørn Westlie

+Career

 In 1995, as a journalist for the newspaper Dagens Næringsliv, Westlie published a major article about the looting of the Norwegian Jews during the Second World War.
 In many cases the survivors were not able to reclaim any valuables, businesses or properties.

 Together with historian Bjarte Bruland’s research this article started a public settlement process ending with the Government giving financial compensation and issuing a public apology.

 In most of his books Westlie has focused on the Second World War.
 Maktens ansikt (The Face of Power) from 1991 is a portrait of Milorg leader and later politician Jens Chr.
 Hauge.
 In 2002 he published Oppgjør: I skyggen av Holocaust (Revisitation – In the Shadow of the Holocaust).
 Fars krig (My Father’s War) from 2008 told the story about his father, who was an SS volunteer.
-This book received the Brage Prize and is also translated into Ukrainian (2015).
-His latest book, Fangene som forsvant.
+This book received the Brage Prize for non-fiction for 2008, and was later translated into Ukrainian.

+His book, Fangene som forsvant.
 NSB og slavearbeiderne på Nordlandsbanen (The Disappeared Prisoners.
 NSB (Norwegian State Railways) and the Slave Labourers on the Nordland Line) came out in 2015.

+In 2019 he published the book Det norske jødehatet: propaganda og presse under okkupasjonen.